Snowflake-Labs/sfguide-citibike-ml-snowpark-python/README.md

 ### Setup Steps:

-- Login to your [Snowflake Trial account](https://app.snowflake.com/) with the admin credentials that were created with the account in one browser tab.
+- Login to your [Snowflake Trial account](https://app.snowflake.com/) with the admin credentials that were created with the account in one browser tab (a role with ORGADMIN privileges).
 Keep this tab open during the hands-on-lab.
     - Click on the Billing on the left side panel.
     - Click on [Terms and Billing](https://app.snowflake.com/terms-and-billing).
     - Read and accept terms to continue with the hands-on-lab.